Xdr3f/INSEAD_local_work/Doc_Splitter_by_PN.md

 This script splits large PDF files (like salary review letters) into individual PDFs per employee, based on detecting:

 - The employee’s name (using "Dear ...")
-- Their person number (from explicit "Person Number:" field or directly below the name)
+- Their person number (from explicit "PN:" field or directly below the name)

 It uses PyPDF2 for PDF processing and Tkinter for a simple GUI with progress reporting.